scottwilliamhines/NFL-Cornerbacks-Analysis/README.md

 ---

 There are many occasions where the Cornerback will be playing off the defender or in zone defense and average speed on that play is going to be much less of a factor.
-In these situation peak speed and/or peak acceleration may be a good metric, but average speed much less so.
+In these situations peak speed and/or peak acceleration may be a good metric, but average speed much less so.
 The reason is that the defender waits inside of a zone for a skill player who is attacking that part of the field.
-The act of moving in this situation happens much more quickly as opposed to following a receiver of the line and tracking their steps throughout.
+The act of moving in this situation happens much more quickly as opposed to following a receiver off the line and tracking their steps throughout.
+See below for examples of zone coverage verses man coverage and how that might effect average speed on a play.

-Zone coverage:
+**Zone coverage:**

 ![alt link](https://github.com/scottwilliamhines/NFL-Cornerbacks-Analysis/blob/main/img/Zone%20Defense.gif)

 - You can see in the video above that the Cornerbacks move very little at the beginning of the play, but instead wait for that play to develop in front of them and try to read the Quarterback.
 Then if anyone in their zone looks to be the recipient of the pass, then they move on them quickly.

-Man Coverage:
+**Man Coverage:**

 ![alt link](https://github.com/scottwilliamhines/NFL-Cornerbacks-Analysis/blob/main/img/Man%20coverage.gif)

 - In man coverage the job of a corner looks much different.
-They are need to be in the back pocket of the wide receiver and will usually have a higher average speed on the play.
+They need to be in the back pocket of the wide receiver and will usually have a higher average speed on these types of plays.

 ---